Ren-deRing/ASFM/README.md

 ⚠️⚠️

-[ We decided to turn it into a team. ]
+[ We decided to team up.
+This repository is no longer maintained. ]

-[ This repository is no longer maintained, see https://github.com/ClosedDev/MCServerBuilder for subsequent versions. ]
+[ See https://github.com/ClosedDev/MCServerBuilder for subsequent versions. ]

 ⚠️⚠️